gocachebr/gocache-discovery-ingress-plugin/README.md

 ```

 Note that is needed to copy the content of the main.lua to the section highlighted in the config map, otherwise you will get an error or empty config file.
-Another important thing is that you might need to change the namespace accordinly to whats been setup previously.
+Another important thing is that you might need to change the namespace accordingly to the setup previously.

 Once done, you can apply the config
 ```bash